Son of the Morning Star is a 1991 TV movie directed by Mike Robe.

 - General Terry complains about the carbines issued to the 7th Cavalry, with their copper-jacketed rounds that tend to get jammed when the gun heats up during rapid fire.
 During the Little Bighorn fight, we see soldiers frantically trying to pry jammed rounds out of their carbines.

-- Happily Married: George and Libby Custer are a love match, even if he did take an Indian mistress while out on campaign (see Your Cheating Heart below).
+- Happily Married: George and Libby Custer are a love match, even if he did take an Indian mistress while out on campaign.

 - Historical Domain Character: All of them.
 Kate Bighead was a real person whose eyewitness account of the Battle of the Little Bighorn is still referred to as a primary source.